Carnival: Andalusia

 In Cádiz, the costumes worn are often related to recent news, such as the bird flu epidemic in 2006, during which many people were disguised as chickens.
 The feeling of this Carnival is the sharp criticism, the funny play on words and the imagination in the costumes, more than the glamorous dressings.
 It is traditional to paint the face with lipstick as a humble substitute of a mask.

 The most famous groups are the chirigotas, choirs, and comparsas.
 The chirigotas are well known witty, satiric popular groups who sing about politics, new times, and household topics, wearing the same costume, which they prepare for the whole year.
 The Choirs (coros) are wider groups that go on open carts through the streets singing with an orchestra of guitars and lutes.
 Their signature piece is the "Carnival Tango", alternating comical and serious repertory.
 The comparsas are the serious counterpart of the chirigota in Cádiz, and the poetic lyrics and the criticism are their main ingredients.
 They have a more elaborated polyphony that is easily recognizable by the typical countertenor voice.

 Canary Islands

-The Santa Cruz Carnival is, with the Carnival of Cadiz, the most important festival for Spanish tourism and Spain's largest Carnival.
+The Santa Cruz Carnival is the most important festival for Spanish tourism and Spain's largest Carnival.
 In 1980, it was declared a Festival Tourist International Interest.
 Every February, Santa Cruz de Tenerife, the capital of the largest of the Canary Islands, hosts the event, attracting around a million people.